mananp-2730/AI-VA/README.md

   * **The PM Rationale:** Monolithic prompts suffer from context degradation when tasked with multiple diverse operations (writing SQL, analyzing data, and formatting JSON simultaneously).
 Applying the "Separation of Concerns" principle ensures each specialized agent performs exactly one job flawlessly, vastly increasing the overall accuracy, security, and scalability of the tool.

 * **Decision 8: Client-Side vs. Server-Side Context Memory**
+  * **The Trade-off:** We stored the rolling conversation history array in the frontend JavaScript rather than persisting it in the backend SQLite database.

 ## **System Architecture & Tech Stack**
 * **Frontend:** HTML5, CSS3 (Flexbox/Grid), Vanilla JavaScript, Chart.js (Dynamic Data Visualization).